Varunreddy318/Crime-Compass/README.md

 Scikit-learn – Machine learning model building

-Flask / Streamlit (optional) – For interactive dashboard or deployment
+Flask  – For interactive dashboard or deployment

-# 🧩 How It Works
+🧩 How It Works

 Load and clean the historical crime dataset.